cometa-rocks/cometa_documentation/README.md

 <div style="vertical-align:center; width:100%;"><img alt="# cometa - Complete Meta Test Automation" src="img/logos/COMETAROCKS_LogoEslog_Y_W.png"></div>

-Cometa was developed to help QA, Developers and Administrators to easily repeat testing with a no-code/low-code approach using an on-prem or cloud platform.
+Co.Meta was developed to help QA engineers, SDETs, Software Developers, and Business Teams easily repeat testing with a no-code/low-code approach using an on-prem or a cloud platform.

 Cometa stands for **co**mplete **me**ta **t**est **a**utomation.

 Meta (from the Greek μετα-, meta-, meaning "after" or "beyond") is a prefix meaning more comprehensive or transcending. [source Wikipedia](https://en.wikipedia.org/wiki/Meta).

-With Cometa you can test over system boundaries, you can go to one application, fetch data and save it in variables.
-Then go to another application and use the data to test against content or use it as search input ...
+With Co.Meta you can test over system boundaries, you can go to one application, fetch data, and save it in variables.
+Then go to another application and use the data to test against content or use it as search input.
+This is just a glimpse of the versatility and flexibility of the tool.
+As the product is being improved and upgraded, its versatility and flexibility will only be enhanced for the sake of user satisfaction and usefulness.

-Cometa uses a now-code / low-code approach to define test steps and executes them using behave (in a behaviour driven way) against selenium webdriver which grabs virtual or real browsers from selenium hub.
-The results from the execution (timing, steps execution logs, screenshots, video) are stored in the filesystem and referenced in database.
-The results can be consumed via REST API or easily in your browsers with Cometa's User Interface build with Angular.
+Co.Meta uses a no-code/low-code approach to define test steps and executes them using behave (BDD approach) against selenium web-driver, which grabs virtual or real browsers from Selenium Hub.
+The results from the execution (timing, steps execution logs, screenshots, video etc.) are stored in the filesystem and referenced in the database.
+The results can be consumed via REST API or easily in your browsers with Co.Meta's User Interface build with Angular.

 Cometa is available on-cloud and on-prem.

-Find the offical cometa.rocks homepage [here](https://cometa.rocks/)
+Find the offical homepage cometa.rocks [here](https://cometa.rocks/).
+The website is undergoing major changes in the background.

 You are looking at the Cometa Community Edition (CE) [licensed](#license) under AGPLv3.
-See [Cometa Versions](#cometaversions) to understand the difference from the Enterprise Edition (EE).
+See [Cometa Versions](#cometaversions) to understand the difference from Cloud Edition (CEE) the Enterprise Edition (EE).

 # Table of Contents